 Occasionally there may be a need for more specific editing to the final image.
 For this, there's a more detailed workflow than the normal back to beauty workflow.
 Click the image to see the full-size version and zoom in to view all the render elements involved.

 - There are two options for how Motion blur and Depth of Field are handled in the back-to-beauty composite.
-If Depth of field and/or Motion blur are enabled in the V-Ray Physical Camera, these effects are already baked into all of the render elements.
-In this scenario using the filter render elements in the advanced back-to-beauty composite can offer finer control of some render elements.
-Alternatively, many compositing and photo editing packages can add the effects post-rendering using specific tools that utilize VRayVelocity for motion blur and VRayZDepth for depth of field, with some limitations.
+If Depth of Field and/or Motion blur are enabled in the V-Ray Physical Camera, these effects will already be baked into all of the render elements.
+In this scenario, using the filter render elements in the advanced back-to-beauty composite can offer finer control of some render elements.
+Alternatively, many compositing and photo editing packages can add the effects post-rendering using specific tools that utilize for motion blur and V-Ray RenderChannelZDepth for depth of field, with some limitations.